 Therefore, instantiating and training such models is very easy: the code needed to create a model and train it on the data fits in just two lines!
 On top of that, for each Estimator the user can specify a set of parameters to choose the optimisation algorithm and the strength of the L1 and L2 penalties.
 Indeed, TensorFlow is equipped with a broad range of optimisers.
 These are different variants of the stochastic gradient descent algorithm, including some new ones recently proposed by researchers at Google in order to cope with datasets with very large number of covariates.

 On the other hand, we found that Estimators lack some basic functionalities that a statistician would expect.
 For instance, while metrics such as the precision and recall of the Estimators are automatically computed in the evaluation step, retrieving the coefficients (or weights, as they are called in the machine learning community) of each covariate is not straightforward.
 For categorical covariates, for example, there exists a method that allows the user to get a list of coefficients, but this does not include any indication about the category to which each coefficient corresponds.
-This can be an issue when the model includes covariates with a large number of categories (in the airplane data example in the ‘Logistic regression with TensorFlow’ section, these are the carrier name, origin and destination airports, and flight number).
+This can be an issue when the model includes covariates with a large number of categories (imagine analysing a dataset containing information about a large number of commercial flights, in which we have covariates such as the carrier name, origin and destination airports, and flight number).
 Similarly, normalising the data before the training step can be tricky, especially if the design matrix contains a mix of numeric and categorical covariates.

 Moreover, when running on CPUs, regression models than can be fitted in just a few minutes with other machine learning libraries (such as Apache Spark) can take much longer with TensorFlow.
 In addition to that, even though some of the SGD algorithms available in TensorFlow have been specifically developed for datasets with up to a few billion covariates, the time required to run linear and logistic regression with TensorFlow on one or more CPUs quickly explodes for increasing values of p.
 Even with a large number of CPUs on the same machine, it is easy to observe that TensorFlow makes use only a few of them to train Estimators.